-Notes to the Consolidated Financial Statements For the Years Ended September 30, 2016 and 2015
+Notes to the Interim Condensed Consolidated Financial Statements For the Three and Six Months Ended March 31, 2017 and 2016 (Unaudited)

-When Almonty acquires a business, it assesses the financial assets and liabilities assumed for appropriate classification and designation in accordance with the contractual terms, economic circumstances and pertinent conditions at the acquisition date.
+When Almonty acquires a business, it assesses the financial assets and liabilities assumed for appropriate classification and designation in accordance with the contractual terms, economic circumstances and pertinent conditions at the acquireition date.
 This includes the separation of embedded derivatives in host contracts by the acquiree.
-If the business combination is achieved in stages, the acquisition date fair value of the acquirer's previously held equity interest in the acquiree is remeasured to fair value at the acquisition date through income.
+If the business combination is achieved in stages, the acquisition date fair value of the acquirer's previously held equity interest in the acquiree is remeasured to fair value at the acquirient odate through income.
 Any contingent consideration to be transferred by the acquirer will be recognized at fair value at the acquisition date.
 Subsequent changes to the fair value of the contingent consideration which is deemed to be an asset or liability will be recognized in accordance with IAS 39 either in income or as a change to other comprehensive income.
 If the contingent consideration is classified as equity, it shall not be remeasured.
 Goodwill is initially measured at cost, being the excess of the aggregate of the consideration transferred and the amount recognized for non-controlling interest over the fair value of the net identifiable assets acquired and liabilities assumed.
 If this consideration is lower than the fair value of the net identifiable assets of the subsidiary acquired, the difference is recognized in income.